Sean-Toroghi/Algorithm/DataStructure/Heap/Heap-summary.md

 The (binary) heap data structure is a tree implemented by an array object.
 The _Extract Min()_ and _Insert()_ functions are implemented by keeping the tree full, and systematically squashing any violation of the heap property.
 We can have either Min-Heap or Max-heap data structure.

+## Heap property
-__Heap property:__ in min-Heap, the key of every object is smaller or equal to the keys of its children.
+In min-Heap, the key of every object is smaller or equal to the keys of its children.
 Root has the smallest key value.
 Max-Heap is the opposite (key value of every object is larger than all of its children).

 ## Main operations - running time